Toronto Metropolitan University: Reputation

 In Maclean's 2023 Canadian university rankings, the university was ranked eighth in the magazine's comprehensive university category, tied with the University of New Brunswick; and 19th in its reputational survey.
 The university has also placed in several global university rankings.
 In the 2022 Academic Ranking of World Universities, the university ranked 901–1000 in the world.
 The 2023 QS World University Rankings ranked the university 801–1000 in the world.
 The 2023 Times Higher Education World University Rankings placed the university 801–1000 in the world.
 In the U.S. News & World Report 2022–23 ranking, the university placed 1,452 in the world.

-The university also placed in rankings that evaluated the employment prospect of graduates.
+The university also placed in rankings that evaluated the employment prospects of graduates.
 In the Times Higher Educations 2022 global employability ranking, Toronto Metropolitan University placed 192nd in the world, and tenth in Canada.

 Research

 The university engages in a number of scholarly research activities.
 As of February 2021, there were 37 research centres and institutes operated by the university and its faculties.
 In the 2018–19 year, the university published 1,369 academic publications, and formed over 303 research funding partnerships.

-During the 2018-19 year, Toronto Metropolitan University's allocation of Canada Research Chairs was 23, with the university receiving $17.1 million from the Tri-Council for research support; most of which was provided by the Natural Sciences and Engineering Research Council of Canada.
+During the 2018–19 year, Toronto Metropolitan University's allocation of Canada Research Chairs was 23, with the university receiving $17.1 million from the Tri-Council for research support; most of which was provided by the Natural Sciences and Engineering Research Council of Canada.
 The university also managed to raise $49.6 million for research support from various levels of government.
 In the same year, the university managed to raise $13.2 million for research support from various related industries and non-governmental sources.

 In 2020, Research Infosource ranked Toronto Metropolitan University 23rd out of 50 Canadian research universities; with the university having a sponsored research income of $79.574 million during the 2019 fiscal year.
 In the same year, the university's faculty averaged a sponsored research income of $95,200, while graduate students averaged a sponsored research income of $28,900 in 2019.
 Toronto Metropolitan University's research performance has also been noted in several bibliometric rankings that use citation analysis to evaluate the impact a university has in the academic field.
-In the University Ranking by Academic Performance 2020–21 rankings, the university placed 737th out of 3000 universities.
+In the University Ranking by Academic Performance 2020–21 rankings, the university placed 737th out of 3,000 universities.

 Notable research projects and endeavours associated with the university includes hitchBOT, a hitchhiking robot created by university faculty member, Frauke Zeller, and David Smith of McMaster University.
 HitchBOT formed a part of the larger Smart Robots for Health Communication project, a joint research initiative between the two universities to study social robotics, artificial intelligence, and human-to-robot interactions; especially in a clinical environment.